-A kiosk servicing pedestrians, adjoining a sidewalk, provided the digital display is no larger than 4 square feet; or a sign oriented toward the interior of a property; or wattage as required. d.
+A kiosk servicing pedestrians, adjoining a sidewalk, provided the digital display is no larger than 4 square feet; or a sign oriented toward the interior of a property; or b.

+- Video displays shall be equipped with an automatic dimmer device to reduce nighttime - wattage as required. d.
 Digital signs shall have a default design or image that will freeze in one position if a malfunction occurs.
 If the illumination ceases to function properly, the sign's illumination shall be turned off by the property owner or tenant until the sign is repaired.